Collection of Human Samples to Study Hairy Cell and Other Leukemias, and to Develop Recombinant Immunotoxins for Cancer Treatment

 Objectives:

-- Primary: To allow the collection of a variety of clinical samples, including blood, urine, lymphopheresis samples, and other tissues, in order to improve the efficacy and safety of recombinant immunotoxins, to better understand the disease processes which are being treated, and to determine eligibility and optimal timing for clinical testing.
-Specific projects planned include 1) studying antibodies made against immunotoxins, 2) quantifying tumor antigens by flow cytometry, 3) testing how well recombinant immunotoxins kill tumor cells ex vivo, 4) quantifying soluble antigens like CD22 and CD25 in the serum of patients and normal controls, 5) molecularly characterizing malignant B-cells by sequencing their immunoglobulin rearrangements.
+- To allow the collection of a variety of clinical samples, including blood, urine, lymphopheresis samples, and other tissues, to better understand the disease processes which are being studied, or to determine eligibility and/or optimal timing for clinical testing.
+Specific projects planned may include:

 Eligibility: